 Change the following line:

-By default, Zabbix is not available in the CentOS 8 default repository.
-So you will need to install the Zabbix repository in your system.
+The Zabbix agent packages are not available under the default CentOS 8 repositories.
+So first, you will need to configure the Zabbix repository in your system.

 At the time of writing this tutorial, the latest version of Zabbix is Zabbix 4.4.
 You can install the Zabbix 4.4 repository package by running the following command:

 After installing yum repository packages in our system.
-Use the following command to install the Zabbix agent on your CentOS 8 or RHEl systems using the yum package manager.
+Use the following command to install the Zabbix agent on your CentOS 8 or RHEL 8 systems using the package management tool.

 Step 3 – Configure Zabbix Agent